Are you ready?

 Forma Plastic Surgery is dedicated to your health and well-being.
 The surgeons at Forma Plastic Surgery want to provide you with this helpful guide to help direct and inform you along your journey of self-improvement.
-This easy-to-use guide is designed to provide you with everything you need to know before taking the first steps to finding a cosmetic Plastic Surgery provider.
-Please feel free to download the .pdf file, print it out, and take it with you to your doctor consultation.
+This easy-to-use guide is designed to provide you with everything you need to know before taking the first steps to find a cosmetic plastic surgery provider.
+Please feel free to download the .pdf file, print it out, and take it with you to your doctor's consultation.

 - I am realistic about what I want to achieve.
 I’m not looking for radical results, and I don’t want to – or expect to – change who I am.